kholoud-waleed/grad_proj-wound_segmentation/README.md

-Computer Vision system designed for a graduation project-- RoboSurgeon; by training YOLOv8n segmentation (nano) model for image sgmentation of wounds and stitched classes, this is later on deployed onto OAKD-Lite camera for real-time wound segmentation.
+Computer Vision system designed for a graduation project-- RoboSurgeon; by training YOLOv8n segmentation (nano) model for image segmentation of wounds and stitched classes, this is later on deployed onto OAKD-Lite camera for real-time wound segmentation.